rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 flake8 = "*"
 ```

-And what if you need a specific version of a package?
-For example you need [django](https://www.djangoproject.com/), not the latest but the 2.2 version.
+Also, what if you need a specific version of a package?
+For example, you need [Django](https://www.djangoproject.com/), not the latest but the 2.2 version.
 Then run:

 ```
 pipenv install django==2.2